Domestic abuse: Victim says sentence is 'slap on the wrist'

 'Impulsive and violent'

-During sentencing, the judge said although his actions were found to have been "impulsive and violent", he had no previous convictions specifically for domestic violence and he was given credit for his guilty pleas.
+During sentencing, the judge said his actions were found to have been "impulsive and violent" and he had considered aggravating factors which included "multiple blows" inflicted, the "sustained and prolonged" nature of the attack and the use of a knife and hurling stick.

+However, he added the case lacked many of the features usually associated with domestic incidents, including "a pattern of ongoing abuse and a previous history of domestic violence".

-The pair had been together for one year, and she had given birth to their daughter four months previously.
+The pair had been together for one year, and Ms Gilmore had given birth to their daughter four months previously.
 She had recently qualified as a nurse.

 On the night of the attack, the baby was with a family member, however, her son was in the house and witnessed some of the assault.